zachriggle/ructfe-openvpn-config/README.md

 Auto-generates the necessary configuration for using OpenVPN to connect through your router for [RuCTFe][0].

 It set up the OpenVPN server in a similar manner as the [Tinfoil VPN generator][1].
 The only useful differences are the routes that it pushes down, and that it's set up for per-client configuration.

 Additionally, this will generate a client-config for your pwnable server at `.100`.

 Finally, it includes a tool for quickly generating configurations for teammates.

+A sample set of configuration files are included in `sample/`.

 Configuration
 ---------